 - Supernova: A stellar explosion that is more energetic than a nova.

 - Source Code: Text written in computer programming language.

 - Arrested Development: An inability to mature, physically or mentally/emotionally.note

 - The Big Bang Theory: The theory of the start of the universe.

-- Game of Thrones: Power struggle between certain groups or/and individuals for a very powerful position.
+- Game of Thrones: In-universe term for a power struggle between certain groups or/and individuals for a very powerful position.

 - Quantum Leap: Atomic electron transition or similar transitions between quantum states, which are scientific phenomena.